 Additionally, it contains 70 different types of diagrams and over 4500 templates.
-Google apps, MS Office, WordPress, Dropbox, and Trello, are few apps that can be integrated into SmartDraw.
+Google apps, MS Office, WordPress, Dropbox, and Trello, are a few apps that can be integrated into SmartDraw.

 In a nutshell, SmartDraw is a powerful tool that stands out among its competitors.